gargankit90/GirdImageSearch/README.md

 Required:Subsequent searches will have any filters applied to the search results Required:User can tap on any image in results to see the image full-screen Required:User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+Optional: Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText
 Notes:

 Spent some time learning infinte scroll and how Adapters work in listview and Gridview.
+Storing complex data in preferences using gson library.

 Walkthrough of all user stories: